Research in the Human Motion Lab

-The link between muscle structure and function were defined by A.V.
+The link between muscle structure and function was defined by the great A.V.
 Hill in the mid 20th century.
 However, structure-function relationships are much more complicated in functionally relevant contexts.
 For example, our lab has found that Achilles tendon ruptures stimulate changes in the shape of the calf muscles.
 However, these structural changes are multi-factorial, which makes it difficult for us to isolate the key structural parameters that truly govern function.
 To better understand how the structure of our calf muscles and Achilles tendon governs clinically relevant function, we developed a simple musculoskeletal model and simulated these complex interactions on function.
-Our findings suggest that longer muscles with shorter tendons are the strongest predictor of function.
-More interestingly, our simulations suggest that muscle strength has little to do with the ability to perform a heel raise.
+In one of our models, we simulated how changes in the Achilles tendon and calf muscles impacts patient function.
+In these simulations, we found that short muscles and elongated tendons are the most likely causes of functional deficits.
+Surprisingly, our simulations also found that muscle strength has little to do with the ability to perform a heel raise.
+This isn't to say that muscle strength isn't important, but rather that strong muscles alone aren't capable of moving your body through movements you enjoy like hiking, jumping, and running.
 These simulation results highlight the importance of muscle structure on function and support the need to improve treatments that target muscle factors other than muscle strength.

 Baxter JR, Farber DC, Hast MW.
 Plantarflexor fiber and tendon slack length are strong determinates of simulated single-leg heel raise height.
 Journal of Biomechanics.
 2019 Mar 27;86:27–33.